Executive Bob Gildersleeve is among the eight killed, his family says

 Jacobs was a passionate entrepreneur and community builder on behalf of Detroit expats.
 In 2007, she founded an organization called Detroit Nation.
 It has local chapters in cities around the country, aiming to unite Detroit expats and encourage them to stay active in the revitalization efforts of their home city, said Alex VanNess, who knew Jacobs through the organization.

-Derrick Griffith, a dean of student affairs for City University of New York Medgar Evers College, was also among the fatalities, said Jamilah Fraser, a spokeswoman for the university.
+Dr. Derrick Griffith, a dean of student affairs for City University of New York Medgar Evers College, was also among the fatalities, according to Jamilah Fraser, spokeswoman for the university.
 He lived in Brooklyn.

 He was the founding director of CUNY Prep in New York, Fraser said.
 He earned his doctorate in philosophy last month.